Linuxfabrik/monitoring-plugins/check-plugins/sshd-logfile/README.md

 * WARN if the window holds a host key sshd could not load, a key file it refused for its ownership or its mode, a session process that died on a signal, or a root login that only `PermitRootLogin` stopped.
 * WARN or CRIT if more failed authentications, invalid users, access denials, throttled connections or aborted connections arrived within `--lookback` than `--auth-failures-warning` / `--auth-failures-critical`, `--invalid-users-warning` / `--invalid-users-critical`, `--access-denials-warning` / `--access-denials-critical`, `--throttled-connections-warning` / `--throttled-connections-critical` and `--aborted-connections-warning` / `--aborted-connections-critical` allow.
 A single one of any of them except a throttled connection never alerts.
 * WARN if the log file is configured but is not an existing regular file.
+* WARN if a log this check was told to read could not be read at all.
+The run goes on with the other sources rather than reporting the state of the ones that happened to work.
 * UNKNOWN if not a single line in the window was written by sshd.
 The source is then something else, `SyslogFacility` sends sshd's lines to a file this check is not looking at, or nobody has connected to this host for as long as the window reaches back.
 Naming the source with `--server-log` settles the first two and is what to do in the third case as well.
 * UNKNOWN if the host keeps none of the usual authentication logs and has no sshd unit either, so there is nothing to read without `--server-log`.
 * OK if the log file is empty, which is what a log looks like right after logrotate ran.